-In another case Wednesday, a Marine private who pleaded guilty to taking part in the murder of an Iraqi civilian was sentenced to eighteen months in prison.
-The marine, Private First Class John Jodka, is the youngest and lowest ranked of the seven charged for the murder of Hashim Ibrahim Awad in Hamdania.
+In another case Wednesday, a Marine private who pleaded guilty to taking part in the murder of an Iraqi civilian was sentenced to 18 months in prison.
+The marine, Private First Class John Jodka, is the youngest and lowest-ranked of the seven charged for the murder of Hashim Ibrahim Awad in Hamdaniya.
 The marines shot Awad after pulling him from his home last April.
 They initially tried to cover up the slaying by placing a rifle at the scene to give the appearance Awad was an insurgent.

 In the Democratic Republic of Congo, incumbent Joseph Kabila has been declared winner of the country’s presidential elections.
-It was Congo’s first presidential election in forty years.
-Kabila’s opponent, former rebel leader, Jean-Pierre Bemba, is refusing to concede the race.
+It was Congo’s first presidential election in 40 years.
+Kabila’s opponent, former rebel leader Jean-Pierre Bemba, is refusing to concede the race.

 In Pakistan, lawmakers have voted to remove rape from the jurisdiction of Islamic law and put it under the civil penal code.
 Women’s rights groups have long campaigned for the change.
 Under the Islamic laws, rape victims are liable to prosecution for adultery unless they can produce four male witnesses.
 Pakistani Prime Minister Shaukat Aziz hailed the measure as a historic change.

 Pakistani Prime Minister Shaukat Aziz: "This is part of a process through which women will get their rights.
 This will help to lessen to a great extent the unfair and illegal treatment meted out to women.
 But we are fully aware of the fact that we still have a lot more to do."